 Visiting Hours & Policy

 At Memorial Medical Center, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, effective June 1st, we are easing our visitor policy as follows:

 To protect our patients and staff, effective June 29, 2020, hospital visitation will be restricted as follows: